Our Story

 Standley Chasm is privately owned and operated by the Western Arrernte people.
 The traditional custodians welcome all respectful visitors to explore this beautiful and sacred piece of our culture.

-Long before it became known as Standley Chasm, this place was known as Angkerle, a significant cultural site for the Western Arrernte people.
-For thousands of years, Traditional Owners have maintained a deep connection to this landscape, caring for Country and passing down knowledge, stories and traditions through generations.
+Long before it became known as Standley Chasm, this place was known as Angkerle – a significant cultural site for the Western Arrernte people.
+For thousands of years, Traditional Owners have maintained a deep connection to this Country, caring for the land and passing down knowledge, stories and traditions through generations.

-The towering walls of the Chasm tell a story that stretches back even further.
-Formed over millions of years, Angkerle was shaped by rainfall, floodwaters and natural erosion as they carved their way through the sandstone of the West MacDonnell Ranges.
-The Chasm was once part of the ancient Finke River system, one of the oldest river systems in the world.
+The towering walls of the Chasm tell an even older story.
+Formed over millions of years, Angkerle was shaped by rainfall, floodwaters and natural erosion, carving a spectacular passage through the sandstone of the West MacDonnell Ranges (Tjoritja).
+The Chasm was once part of the ancient Finke River system, recognised as one of the oldest river systems in the world.

-During the pastoral era, the area became known as Gall Springs, an important watering point for cattle when the land formed part of Owen Springs Station.
-In the early twentieth century, the site was renamed Standley Chasm in honour of Ida Standley, the first school teacher in Alice Springs and matron of The Bungalow at nearby Jay Creek.
-The name change was proposed by Ernest Eugene Kramer, who believed the remarkable beauty of the Chasm deserved wider recognition.
+During the pastoral era, the area became known as Gall Springs, an important watering point for cattle while it formed part of Owen Springs Station.
+In the early 1900s, the site was renamed Standley Chasm in honour of Ida Standley, the first school teacher in Alice Springs and matron of The Bungalow at nearby Jay Creek.
+The name was proposed by Ernest Eugene Kramer, who believed the remarkable beauty of the Chasm deserved wider recognition.

 The History